-The optional Sidebar Helper frame enables libraries to provide the most direct and simple path to full text without giving up opportunities for the library to promote other services or to provide help to users in the event that links fail.
+The optional Sidebar Helper frame enables libraries to provide the most direct path to full text without giving up opportunities for the library to promote other services or provide help to users in the event that links fail.

-When 360 Link finds full text availability for the user, the authenticated user is provided with full text, along with the above Sidebar Helper frame on the right side where the user can find other library services or additional full text options if the initial link to full text fails.
+When 360 Link finds full text available for the user, the authenticated user is provided with full text, along with the above Sidebar Helper frame on the right side where the user can find other library services or additional full text options if the initial link fails.